Serving West Palm Beach, Delray Beach, Boca Raton, Boynton Beach and South Florida

 • Relationship Issues

 Consistent with his therapy for individuals, Dr. Ransen employs powerful but brief therapy.
 Marriage counselors and couples counselors commonly expect you to commit months or even years to therapy, in order to find the “deep-rooted causes” of problems.
-By contrast, Dr. Ransen usually schedules just 2 to 4 sessions, and never sees his clients more than 5 times.
+By contrast, Dr. Ransen usually schedules just 2 to 4 sessions, and very rarely needs see his clients more than 5 times.
 They are normally spread out over 1 to 3 months.

 The explanation is simple.
 Why spend lots of time and money discussing things that didn’t work?
 Instead, Dr. Ransen’s clients create solutions that will work, because they have worked for you in the past.
 He never forgets that you are the expert on your life, and he is not.
 Creating solutions (instead of analyzing problems) saves lots of time, money, and discomfort, while laying out a roadmap for progress that is easy to follow — because identifying solutions that have worked for you in the past invariably yields solutions that will work for you in the future.

 Further, you need not trust the advice of a therapist, because the best solutions almost always come from you.
 You, after all, are the experts on your lives; Dr. Ransen is not and never will be.
 That’s one of the reasons why Dr. Ransen avoids giving advice.
 Advice is free and plentiful from well-meaning but untrained friends and relatives.
 Effective counseling is not about giving advice.
 Questions from Dr. Ransen that empower you to recall and deploy successful solutions are very powerful; that’s where his many years of training and experience really pay off.

 A highly trained specialist in marriage counseling and couples counseling with four decades’ experience, Dr. Ransen knows how to help you on a path to repairing your marital crisis or relationship problems quickly, employing cutting-edge 21st century counseling.
 Beginning early in your first session, Dr. Ransen will shift the discussion from “problem talk” to “solution talk.”
 From then on, there is little value in discussing problems.
 Besides, you already know more about your relationship problems than he ever will.